tomnvt/ios-debug/README.md

 # ios-debug

-`ios-debug` is a tool for creating mock implementation.
-It currently creates a mock implementation for each repository within an iOS project.
+`ios-debug` is a tool for creating and managing mock implementation.
+It currently creates a mock implementation for each repository protocol within an iOS project.

 ## THREE THINGS...